Skip to content

 “Time Being is simply a triumphant tour de force of skill, courage and imagination that should mark Armacost as one of the foremost exponents of the evolving music.” – Eddie Myer | Jazz Views

 Armacost’s music is known for its balance of lyrical invention, harmonic sophistication and exciting interplay among top-tier band mates.
 His improvisations are brimming with ideas, but organized into a naturally flowing narrative.
-His unusual life story, which includes extended residencies in Japan, India, the Philippines, Holland and New York, informs his wide ranging musical explorations.
+His unusual life story, which includes extended residencies in Japan, India, the Philippines, Holland and New York, informs his wide-ranging musical explorations.

 Touring regularly around the world both as a sideman and a leader, Armacost has worked with a phenomenal number of jazz greats, including Al Foster, Jimmy Cobb, Kenny Barron, Tom Harrell, Billy Hart, Victor Lewis, Jeff “Tain” Watts, Peter Erskine, Ray Drummond, Roy Hargrove, Don Friedman and Randy Brecker.

 Armacost is not only known for his heat-of-the-moment playing.
 He also brings his storytelling skill to compositions for groups ranging from trios to big bands.
 He is a recipient of the prestigious Doris Duke/CMA “New Works” award.
 Four of his compositions were arranged by Michael Abene and Jim McNeely and recorded by Holland’s acclaimed Metropole Orchestra.
-Wynton Marsalis commissioned Armacost’s original composition and arrangement, “The Repose in All Things,” which is featured on the Jazz at Lincoln Center Orchestra’s recent recording Jazz and Art II.
+Wynton Marsalis commissioned Armacost’s original composition and arrangement, “The Repose in All Things,” which is featured on the Jazz at Lincoln Center Orchestra’s recording, Jazz and Art II.

 Tim Armacost is a D’Addario Recording Artist, playing D’Addario reeds exclusively.